-The common cause of labyrinthitis and vestibular neuritis is a viral infection.
-They are called viral labyrinthitis and viral vestibular neuritis.
+The common cause of vestibular neuritis and labyrinthitis is infection with a germ (a viral infection).
+They are called viral vestibular neuritis and viral labyrinthitis.
 There are various viruses that can cause these problems.
 The infection may occur at the same time as, or just after, you have a common viral illness such as a sore throat, glandular fever, flu, or a cold.
 The cold sore virus may also be a cause.
-Sometimes you may not be aware of any other viral infection and just develop symptoms of labyrinthitis or vestibular neuritis.
+The virus that causes shingles can be a cause too.
+Sometimes you may not be aware of any other viral infection and just develop symptoms of vestibular neuritis and labyrinthitis.